-In FY 2018-19 total fund expenditures are estimated to be \$16.16 million, which includes \$14.2 million for Water Conservation Activities (including \$2.82 million for capital improvements), \$0.44 million for General Operating Activities, and \$1.52 million for Recreation Activities.
+In FY 2018-19 total fund expenditures are estimated to be \$16.39 million, which includes \$14.06 million for Water Conservation Activities (including \$2.47 million for capital improvements), \$0.44 million for General Operating Activities, and \$1.90 million for Recreation Activities (including \$348,398 for capital improvements).

-The proposed FY 2018-19 General/Water Conservation Fund Budget Plan includes \$4.4 million for personnel expenditures, approximately \$329,656 less than the revised FY 2017-18 budget as a result of a supplemental appropriation of \$329,810 to pay down the District's unfunded pension liability in FY 2017-18.
-Also included in the Proposed FY 2018-19 Budget Plan is \$2.54 million for contractual services (consulting and legal) which is approximately \$956,815 less than projected for FY 2017-18.
+The adopted FY 2018-19 General/Water Conservation Fund Budget Plan includes \$4.7 million for personnel expenditures, approximately \$67,000 less than the revised FY 2017-18 budget as a result of a supplemental appropriation of \$329,810 to pay down the District's unfunded pension liability in FY 2017-18.
+Also included in the Adopted FY 2018-19 Budget Plan is \$2.54 million for contractual services (consulting and legal) which is approximately \$1.1 million less than projected for FY 2017-18.
 In FY 2018-19, the District is setting aside (designating) \$225,000 from the General/Water Conservation Fund for legal costs, instead of including that amount as a budgeted expense.

 With the adoption of the FY 2012-13 Budget Plan, the Board approved the establishment of a capital replacement fund for the General/Water Conservation Fund, setting aside \$10.004 million through FY 2017-18, of which a total of \$7.504 million is designated for the Santa Felicia Dam Outlet Works Rehab and Probable Maximum Flood Containment projects.
-In FY 2018-19, the Proposed Budget Plan includes designating an additional \$1 million for water conveyance infrastructure and \$625,000 for replacement.
+In FY 2018-19, the Adopted Budget Plan includes designating an additional \$1 million for water conveyance infrastructure and \$625,000 for replacement.
 The Budget Plan includes a year-end reserve of approximately \$4 to \$5 million, consistent with the Reserve Policy.
 The Reserve Policy allows the District to effectively manage cash flow in the General/Water Conservation Fund, and in particular the Water Conservation Activities Fund, in light of the fact that a majority of the revenues received take place February 1 and August 1, in the case of the Groundwater Extraction Charge receipts, and in December and May, in the case of property tax receipts.
 Ensuring sufficient reserves is fiscally responsible and essential to responding to the demands placed on the District and the uncertainties that come with operations and aging infrastructure and dynamic environmental and legal mandates.